 •Revised: Indicates if the update is a revision to an update that was previously published.
 If so, the check box in the Selected column will be enabled.
 Publishing such an update will create a new revision and will increment the Published Revision number.

 A revision update alters only the metadata and not the update package.
-A revision is posted to the Patch for SCCM catalog whenever any of the following need updating:
+A revision is posted to the Patch for MEM catalog whenever any of the following need updating:

 •The detection logic that determines if a patch applies to a system and if it is already installed